GSA/ficam-federation/_plan/00_index.md

 ## <span style="color: #0C5C89">**Checklist**</span>

 <i class="fa fa-check-square-o"></i> &nbsp;**Estimate upfront cost to design, build, implement, and maintain the solution architecture?**
-* Count our applications that need to accept third-party credentials --> feeds into Solution Architecture
+* Count your agency's applications that need to accept third-party credentials --> feeds into Solution Architecture
-* Determine what existing infrastructure can be reused **What does exsiting infrastructure consist of?**
+* Determine what existing infrastructure can be reused **What does this mean?
+What might existing infrastructure consist of?**
 * What new infrastructure needs to be put in place--design, build, implement?
-* What will be the cost of operations and maintenance? **Goes where?**
+* What will be the cost of design, build, implement, operations, and maintenance (phases)? **Goes where?**

 <i class="fa fa-check-square-o"></i> &nbsp;**Estimate application integration costs.** **How much will this cost to plan, design, build/integrate, operate, and maintain?**
 * Calculate the cost based on the **integration?** effort per application.